jameslafferty/MailChimp-Widget/readme.txt

 1. Please rate the plugin.

 == Frequently Asked Questions ==
-=I can't activate the plugin because it triggers this error: "Parse error: syntax error, unexpected '{' in .../wp-content/plugins/mailchimp-widget/mailchimp-widget.php on line 40."
-What's going on?=
+= I can't activate the plugin because it triggers this error: "Parse error: syntax error, unexpected '{' in .../wp-content/plugins/mailchimp-widget/mailchimp-widget.php on line 40."
+What's going on? =
 Check your PHP version.
 You need at least PHP 5.1.2 to use this plugin.

 == Screenshots ==